 The minimum feature set includes a nine-pin DB9 type connector that accepts a serial cable, an RJ45 socket for Ethernet and firmware to handle the data format conversion.
 This in-built firmware, which gives the device server a configurable IP address, must be easy to set up and use and should be capable of updates if needed.
 It also ensures the device software is independent of the employed operating system or any proprietary protocols.

 For long life and high reliability, buyers should also look for metal enclosures and ESD protection.
 DIN rail mounts simplify installation and are either standard or available as kit, depending on the model purchased.

-When more serial connections are needed the rack-mount STE-708 and STE-716 accept eight and 16 respectively.
+When more serial connections are needed the rack-mount NP3008T and NP3016T accept eight and 16 respectively.
 (Buyers must specify whether they need RS-232 or RS-422/485.)
 Designed for use in existing instrumentation racks, they need a 100 to 240 VAC power supply.
 The other device servers take 9 – 30 VDC.

-Ethernet connectivity is taken for granted in the latest generations of manufacturing, security, medical and security equipment, but is usually absent from older hardware.
-That prevents users reaping the benefits of remote access, like remote management and the ability to retrieve and share test and process data.
+Ethernet connectivity is taken for granted in the latest generations of manufacturing, security, medical, and security equipment, but is usually absent from older hardware.
+That prevents users from reaping the benefits of remote access, like remote management and the ability to retrieve and share test and process data.